Pioneering a paddock-to-product approach to land diversification

-With rich volcanic soil, good water availability, and a temperate climate, there exists untapped potential for a range of complementary and sustainable food and fibre ventures.
+With fertile soils, reliable water availability, and a temperate climate, Taranaki is well-positioned to unlock untapped potential for a range of sustainable food and fibre production opportunities.

-If you’re a landowner, farmer, grower, food manufacturer, or investor looking for a new high-potential food and fibre opportunity we encourage you to take a look.
-We need you, your skills and capabilities, entrepreneurial mindset, and suitable land to take the ventures to the next phase.
+If you’re a landowner, farmer, grower, food manufacturer, or investor looking for new, high-potential food and fibre opportunities, we encourage you to explore our progress and to get involved.

 We’re paving the way for farmers, investors and other regions - pioneering a strategic, repeatable research process